pharo-project/pharo-vm/README.md

 ### Building Internal

 Here a bird view of the building process for the development branch PharoX when you run `make install`.
+The name of the targets are also given.
 File paths are relative to the building directory of cmake (called `build` above).
 Note: this building directory also contains a directory named `build` (they should not be confused).

-1. Download a stable Pharo VM to `./build/vmmaker/vm/pharo`
+1. `vmmaker_vm` Download a stable Pharo VM to `./build/vmmaker/vm/pharo`
 2. Download a recent Pharo image to `./build/vmmaker/image/Pharo*.image`
-   Note: this is a development image since new features might be required by PharoX.
+   Note: this is a specific development image since new features might be required by PharoX.
-3. Import the PharoVM source code (the `.st` files) from the git repository into the downloaded Pharo image and save it as `./build/vmmaker/image/VMMaker.image`.
+3. `vmmaker` Import the PharoVM source code (the `.st` files) from the git repository into the downloaded Pharo image and save it as `./build/vmmaker/image/VMMaker.image`.
    Note: this step also downloads the required Pharo dependencies needed by the new image.
-4. Generate the C code of the VM in the `./generated/` directory.
+4. `generate-source` Generate the C code of the VM in the `./generated/` directory.
-5. Compile and link the C code from `./generated/` and produce binaries in `./build/vm/`.
+5. `all` Compile and link the C code from `./generated/` and produce binaries in `./build/vm/`.
 This is the step that takes most of the time.
    Note: PharoVM is not a single binary but is made of multiple dynamic libraries.
-6. Move files to the `./build/dist/` directory.
+6. `install` Move files to the `./build/dist/` directory.
    The produced VM is executable with `./build/dist/pharo`.

 ### In case of Problems